This Natural Toothpaste Comes In Charcoal And Coconut Flavors. Can It Take On Colgate?

 Already, Schmidt’s Naturals deodorants are carried by 30,000 retailers big and small, including Kroger, Walmart, Whole Foods, and Urban Outfitters.
 Now, the company wants a piece of global oral care market, which Grand View Research anticipates will reach $40.92 billion by 2025.
 Armed with flavor novelties and an increasingly popular health label, Schmidt’s Naturals thinks it can take over the supermarket aisles in the coming years.

-“There’s no question our toothpastes are seen as serious competition by the major players, with more and more consumers turning to natural,” says Schmidt’s Naturals cofounder and CEO Michael Cammarata.
+“There’s no question our toothpastes are seen as serious competition by the major players, with more and more consumers turning to natural,” says Cammarata.
 “Just as we’ve been changing consumer expectations in the deodorant category, you can expect us to take on the titans in toothpaste as well.”